njang/GA-w10d04-django/README.md

 	Now head to the `/` root route and you should see our greeting!
 Sweet!

-7. Too keep our routes clean and separated in an orderly fashion we will now separate our routes into our separate `apps` away from the main url dispatcher in `Treasuregram`.
+7. To keep our routes clean and separated in an orderly fashion we will now separate our routes into our separate `apps` away from the main url dispatcher in `Treasuregram`.

 	```python